KendraAnderson/cse210-02/README.md

 Hilo is a game in which the player guesses if the next card drawn by the dealer will be higher or lower than the previous one.
 Points are won or lost based on whether or not the player guessed correctly.
 If the player guess correctly they gain 100 points, and if they are incorrect they lose 75 poitns.
-The game ends if when the player's score reaches 0.
+The game ends when the player's score reaches 0.

 ## Getting Started
 ---